 Soft chocolate chip cookies – not quite as chewy as the ones above, but still ridiculously soft.

 Snickerdoodles – my favorite!
 The dough is so sturdy and thick that we don’t have to chill it before baking.
 So this is a quick recipe.

-Peanut butter cookies – nothing fancy, just in-your-face PB classics, large with crisp crunchy edges and soft-baked centers.
+Classic peanut butter cookies – nothing fancy, just in-your-face PB classics, large with crisp crunchy edges and soft-baked centers.
 Try adding 1 – 1.5 cups of chocolate chips or even chopped peanuts!
 You could drizzle the finished cookies with melted chocolate too.
 Or even sandwich some chocolate ice cream between two of them?!
 Someone stop me.
 For a smaller cookie that’s completely soft, I recommend my regular peanut butter cookies.